 The CELPIP vs IELTS score debate is one that is about to become much bigger.
 The CELPIP test format has become extremely popular in the last few years.
 There are test centres easily accessible across Canada, of course.
 But now their presence has grown to major Canada immigration countries too.

 If you are looking to apply for Canada immigration get in touch with the Immigration Law Office of Ronen Kurzfeld.
-We will maximize your application’s chances of getting the stamp of approval.
+Contact us to maximize your application’s chances of getting the stamp of approval.